Davy-F/serverless-mongodb/README.md

 # Serverless-MongoDB

 This is a test API that uses MongoDB with Serverless architecture.
-It makes use of the MongoDB M001 example which can be found [here](https://university.mongodb.com/courses/M001/about)
+It extends the MongoDB M001 example which can be found [here](https://university.mongodb.com/courses/M001/about) and improves this by practices mentioned by [Adnan Rahic](https://github.com/adnanrahic)

 ## Installation